developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/advanced/index.md

 	    String temporaryFileName = "datawedge.tmp";
 	    String finalFileName = "datawedge.db";

-	    // Open your db as the input stream fis = context.getAssets().open("datawedge.db");
+	    // Open the db as the input stream fis = context.getAssets().open("datawedge.db");

 	    // create a File object for the parent directory